Upgrading your Prezi classic to Prezi next

 - A new icon set

 - Prezi Analytics and viewer tracking options

-- Also … this next version of Prezi now has a better ability to create a non-linear presentation format using what they call “Planets” as a way to layout different sections of your presentation
+- This next version of Prezi now has a better ability to create a non-linear presentation format using what they call “Planets” as a way to layout different sections of your presentation

 It's not all bad news...

 At Presentation Geeks we’ve upgraded numerous Prezi’s to Prezi Next, and what we’ve found is that the majority of our customers interested in upgrading are also in need of some content upgrades in their next Prezi as well.

 In fact, we’ve found that even if the presentation you are currently using is 12 months old, it is good practice to revise it once a year.
 This helps to keep the presentation content fresh, so that the next time you are called upon to deliver your presentation, you can rest assured that it is up to date and that you are ready to go.